thustorage/TeRM/README.md

 }
 ```

-Notably, the codename of TeRM is `PDP`.
+Notably, the codename of TeRM is `PDP` (one step further beyond ODP).

 # Directory structure
 ```